lukoshkin/auenv.nvim/README.md

 `AuEnv` ensures that a terminal session opened from Vim will have a proper conda environment.
 However, it does not guarantee that after it updates buffer diagnostics and removes irrelevant ones, none of relevant will be removed.
+The latter may depend on how well one sets up their LSP clients.

 ## Installation